North Korea–European Union relations

 European Union–North Korea relations are the foreign relations between the European Union and the country of North Korea.
 Bilateral relations between North Korea and the EU date back to the 1990s.

-In this article, DPRK is a shorthand name for the Democratic People's Republic of Korea, commonly known as North Korea.

 Political relations

 The EU has a policy of "critical engagement" towards North Korea.
 The EU wishes to help the DPRK "promote peace and stability on the Korean peninsula, in particular through support for international efforts to promote denuclearisation and an improvement in the human rights situation".
 The European Union first started diplomatic relations with DPRK in May 2001 and most EU countries have since made diplomatic relations with the DPRK.
 The EU has routinely mentioned the human rights situation in the DPRK bilaterally and through United Nations (UN) bodies, including co-sponsoring country resolutions.
 The EU still is concerned about human rights violations they allege are occurring within the country and has hosted talks with anti-DPRK defectors.

 The EU wishes for the DPRK to not engage in nuclear or ballistic missile related programs or funding.
 It has not ruled out further sanctions if the DPRK fails to comply.
 The EU has implemented UN Security Council resolutions 1718 (2006), 1874 (2009), 2087 (2013), 2094 (2013), 2270 (2016), 2321 (2016), 2356 (2017), 2371 (2017) and 2375 (2017) and has also adopted additional autonomous measures that complement and reinforce the UN-based sanctions.